Like many of you I have spent some time wondering where we are as a civilization and how we got here.

 If we side with Picasso we will begin to understand medieval historians.

 For History to have any real significance, it must have meaning.
 Meaning requires interpretation, and interpretation requires poetry, something beyond mere facts.
 We might surmise that in having Arthur deal with Rome, Geoffrey sought to display his view of Arthur as the inheritor of the mantle of Christendom after the fall of Rome–the literary equivalent to an interpretative painting of him, or perhaps an “icon” of Arthur (a great example of how truth can be communicated in image can be found here).
 The same could be said of Gilles’ “depiction” of Charlemagne.

 We do not critique paintings by saying things such as, “He didn’t look exactly like that, so that’s not painting.”
 But humanistic rationalism treated the text as having more truth than the image.
 This is why they treated medieval historians unfairly.
 They failed to see how truth claims could be communicated in the text artistically (and entertainingly as well, as anyone who has read Geoffrey of Monmouth can attest).^ I have no problem calling Geoffrey and Gilles historians, albeit historians of a different type.
 They told the “truth,” (if their interpretations were accurate), but in a different way.
 They had their biases, but so do you and I.

 One can point to many reasons why we experience our current political situation.
 Some of them do indeed have a connection to the historians of Renaissance France.
 The founders (not the early colonists) drank deeply from the same Enlightenment-oriented spirit of our aforementioned historians.
-They too focused heavily on texts, and indeed, we base our life together not on shared traditions, but the texts of the Declaration and Constitution.
-“Not that there’s anything wrong with that!”–but it has certain consequences.
+They too focused heavily on texts, and indeed, we base our life together not on shared traditions, but the texts of the Declaration and Constitution, and this has certain consequences.